 We will be discussing various ways to shape the structure of your plot and the tension thrumming throughout it a bit further below.
 But regardless of how you choose to organize your plot points, it is important that you introduce a least a bit of tension into your narrative early on and keep it there until the story is over.
-The ideal level of tension in your narrative, as well as its spikes and dips, will vary depending on your story structure, but let things go too limp (the archetypical example being the sagging middle) and your reader will soon find themselves losing interest and wondering why.
+The ideal level of tension in your narrative, as well as its spikes and dips, will vary depending on your story structure.
+But let things go too limp (the archetypical example being the sagging middle) and your reader will soon find themselves losing interest and wondering why.
 The same is true with losing focus.
 If your reader can’t understand why they are being shown something, why they should care, their attention will naturally drift away from your tale.
 They may even set down your novel, never to pick it up again.

-Human beings are curious creatures, creatures that thrive on stories of two forces set in opposition.
+Human beings are curious creatures, creatures who thrive on stories of two forces set in opposition.
 We possess an inherent need to know what is happening when we witness opposing human needs.
-To understand why these forces are in conflict, and to discover how their struggle will resolve.
+To understand why these forces are in conflict and to discover how their struggle will resolve.
 We want to know who will triumph and who will falter.
 Who will obtain their desires, and who will fall along the wayside.
 A well-chosen central conflict will naturally encourage your readers to imagine what is going on in the minds of your characters, as well as what they might do if placed in that same situation.

 In order to engage this curiosity.
-In order to give your story staying power in the mind of your reader, it is going to need a powerful central conflict.
+In order to give your story staying power in the minds of your readers, it is going to need a powerful central conflict.
 Now your story will likely feature many sources of conflict, as your characters attempt to achieve their goals while struggling against their environments, each other, and even themselves.
 But most stories also feature a central conflict, the one that eventually comes to a head in the climax, and leads to the resolution after it is resolved.
 The nature of your central conflict will have a dramatic impact on the kind of story you are telling, and it is vital that you wrap your head around yours before extensively plotting out your novel.

 External conflict is the struggle between a character and an outside force, which can take the form of another character as well as the natural world and human society.
 Conversely, sources of internal conflict stem from within a character’s own heart and mind and can take the form of a moral dilemma, past trauma, and the desire to change oneself.

-Sources of External Conflict
+Sources of external conflict

-1) Person vs. Person
+1) Person vs. person